noedigcode/konfyt-docs/_build/html/_sources/content/scripting.rst.txt

 Patch layer scripts are referred to with a short ID (or URI) in the format ``PxLy``, where ``x`` refers to the patch number starting at 1, and ``y`` refers to the layer number starting at 1.
 "P3L5" refers to the script of layer 5 in patch 3.

+Since Konfyt 1.6.1, the left sidebar in the script editor provides a tab with a list of scripts from other projects in the default projects directory.
+This is a handy way of finding scripts from other projects for reuse.
+When a script is selected, its content is shown below which can be copied to the script editor.